Rune-Status/task-framework/README.md

 # Task Framework

 ### Description
 Task Framework for a Java applications and programs.
-Easily implementable and works well with almost any project.
+Easily implementable and works well with many ty[es of projects.
 It's used to schedule and execute independent tasks in a controlled manner.

 ### Features